segmentio/daydream/Readme.md

 # Daydream

-A chrome extension to record your actions into a [nightmare](https://github.com/segmentio/nightmare) script.
+Daydream is a chrome extension to record your actions into a [nightmare](https://github.com/segmentio/nightmare) script.

+## Example

 ![Demo](lib/images/demo.gif)

+## Usage

-### Installing
+#### Installing

-Install it from the Chrome webstore [here](https://chrome.google.com/webstore/detail/daydream/oajnmbophdhdobfpalhkfgahchpcoali)
+You can download Daydream from the Chrome Web Store [here](https://chrome.google.com/webstore/detail/daydream/oajnmbophdhdobfpalhkfgahchpcoali).

-### Developing
+#### Developing

+The entry point to the extension is `background.js`, where a recorder is initialized to start listening for icon clicks and messages from the content script `index.js`. `recorder.js` contains the background recorder logic, which includes injecting `index.js` as needed, and transforming the recording array into a nightmare script. `helper.js` contains wrappers for chrome extension API methods.

 * Clone this repo
 * Run `make`